YES! The trutrak Vizion autopilot is now available for select certified and all experimental aircraft.

 The residual torque is not high enough to be felt in flight, because we use the smallest possible motor in each application.

-The chances of a servo jamming are very slim, however if a servo did happen to jam, there are shear screws on every servo that allow a breakaway of the servo arm.
+The chances of a servo jamming are very slim, however if a servo did happen to jam,there are depending on the type of servo, shear screws or a slip clutch that allow the servo to be overridden,

 The HT size servo is for high torque applications.
 Most jets and turbine aircraft require these type motors.
 Trutrak has many engineered installations and will send you the correctly sized servo for your aircraft.